Skip to contents

 offset

-optional; a numeric vector contain the model offset.
+optional; a numeric vector containing the model offset.
 See offset().
 An offset can also be preset in the model formula.

 start